turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/HTML Fundamentals/What Is an HTML Boilerplate, and Why Is It Important?.md

+---
-# What Is an HTML Boilerplate, and Why Is It Important?
+title: What Is an HTML Boilerplate, and Why Is It Important?
+draft: false
+tags:
+  - html
+---
  **HTML Boilerplate**: A ready-made template that provides the basic structure and essential elements for an HTML document, saving time and ensuring proper setup.

 ### **Key Parts of an HTML Boilerplate**:
 1. **Doctype Declaration**: Specifies the HTML version.